 Asthma cannot be cured and needs to be managed to keep the symptoms at bay.
 Your child’s doctor might prescribe medications for occasional or daily use based on the severity of the condition.

 The medications may help relieve the symptoms and prevent asthma attacks by reducing the inflammation of the airways.
-The medications may usually include inhaled corticosteroids (ICS) to reduce airway swelling and mucus production, but some children may be given oral medications.
+The medications may usually include bronchodilators for immediate symptomatic relief along with inhaled corticosteroids (ICS) to reduce airway swelling and mucus production, but some children may be given oral medications.

 Your child’s doctor would regularly measure your child’s lung function using spirometry and peak flow meter to assess the condition and make changes to their medications.